Manwil00/team-dev_ops-fork/README.md

     ~/.aws/credentials
     ```

-2. Navigate to the Terraform directory:
+2. Navigate to the Terraform directory (from project root folder):
     ```sh
     cd infra/terraform/
     ```